-Andr-s Manuel L-pez Obrador Fast Facts
+Andrés Manuel López Obrador Fast Facts

 2000-2005 - Mayor of Mexico City.

-May 2004 - Impeachment proceedings are filed against L-pez Obrador, claiming he violated a court order.
+May 2004 - Impeachment proceedings are filed against López Obrador, claiming he violated a court order.

-August 29, 2004 - Thousands of people march through Mexico City in support of L-pez Obrador.
-The protest is in response to the impeachment charges filed against L-pez Obrador.
+August 29, 2004 - Thousands of people march through Mexico City in support of López Obrador.
+The protest is in response to the impeachment charges filed against him.

-May 4, 2005 - Impeachment charges are dropped, allowing L-pez Obrador to run for president.
+May 4, 2005 - Impeachment charges are dropped, allowing López Obrador to run for president.

 2006 - Unsuccessfully runs for president of Mexico; loses by a half-percentage point.

-July 3, 2012 - After losing the presidential election on July 1, L-pez Obrador claims there is voter fraud and asks for a recount of the ballots.
+July 3, 2012 - After losing the presidential election on July 1, López Obrador claims there is voter fraud and asks for a recount of the ballots.

-July 12, 2012 - L-pez Obrador announces he is filing a legal challenge to the vote.
+July 12, 2012 - López Obrador announces he is filing a legal challenge to the vote.

-August 31, 2012 - Mexico's electoral tribunal upholds the legality of the election and declares Enrique Pe-a Nieto president of Mexico.
-L-pez Obrador announces he won't accept the vote count.
+August 31, 2012 - Mexico's electoral tribunal upholds the legality of the election and declares Enrique Peña Nieto president of Mexico.
+López Obrador announces he won't accept the vote count.

 December 3, 2013 - Suffers from a heart attack.